Forecasting the Future with Yesterday's Climate: Temperature Bias in AI Weather and Climate Models: Data and Models

 \subsection{Temperature Comparison}

 To evaluate the daily temperature biases of the models, we subset the data to boreal winter land temperatures, which we define to be data in the DJF period and all land gridpoints except those in Antarctica and Greenland.
 We focus on boreal winter, as both cold extremes in the Northern Hemisphere and land temperatures in particular have been shown to be warming more rapidly than the global average \cite{esd-11-97-2020,crimmins2023fifth}.
-We analyze the biases of these models by comparing their predictions to ERA5—the dataset with which all three models were trained.
-We use ERA5 data at 0.25° resolution when comparing with FourCastNet and Pangu and at 1° resolution when comparing to ACE2, as those are the native resolutions of the respective AI models.
+We analyze the biases of these models by comparing their predictions to daily ERA5 formed by sampling at 6-hour frequency—the dataset with which all three models were trained.
+We use ERA5 data at 0.25° resolution, which we then coarsen to 1°, when comparing with FourCastNet and Pangu and directly at 1° resolution when comparing to ACE2, as those are the native resolutions of the respective AI models.
 To compute bias, we take the time-mean difference at every grid point between ERA5 and the model predictions.
 Global mean biases are then reported as the cosine-latitude-weighted average of these gridpoint biases.
+To compute the spatial significance of these biases, we use a two-sided Z-test.
+We compute the population variance by subtracting the seasonal mean temperature from ERA5 and computing variance from 1980-2025 for the weather models and from 1940-2022 for ACE2.
+We perform this test with the null hypothesis that the mean bias is equal to zero at an $\alpha = 0.1$.
+We use the lag-1 autocorrelation to estimate the effective sample size when computing the Z-statistic for all models (Equation 6 in {\citeA{Santer2000}}).